 Customer Service and Education brokerage ratings brokerage ratings

-Open an account Satisfaction guarantee and $0-fee trades at Charles Schwab.
+Open an account Satisfaction guarantee, ACAT reimbursement, and $0-fee trades at Charles Schwab.
 No commissions on stocks and ETFs.

 Fees and Account Minimums

-Etrade’s and Schwab's charge for ETF or stock trades is $0.
-To trade options, both Etrade and Schwab clients pay an additional $0.65 per contract.
+Both E*TRADE and Schwab charge $0 for online ETF and stock trades.
+To trade options, clients at both firms pay an additional $0.65 per contract.

-Accounts at both firms come with no inactivity fees or account maintenance fees.
-Schwab and Etrade do not require an initial deposit.
+Accounts at both companies come with no inactivity fees or account maintenance fees.
+Schwab and E*TRADE do not require an initial deposit.
 No-fee IRAs are available at both firms.

 Overall, this category is pretty even.